zackhamza01/Kaboom-App/README.md

-#Prototype Music Application
+#Kaboom Music Application

 ##Purpose

 **What will my application do?**
 - This application will allow users to create *playlists*
-- Users can insert *songs* into the playlist of their choice
+- Users can insert songs into the playlist of their choice
 - Users can play songs by adding a playlist or any other song of their liking to the queue

 **Who will use it?**